TylerTemp/SaintsField/README.md

 [![dotween_play](https://github.com/TylerTemp/SaintsField/assets/6391063/d9479943-b254-4819-af91-c390a9fb2268)](https://github.com/TylerTemp/SaintsField/assets/6391063/34f36f5d-6697-4b68-9773-ce37672b850c)

-**Set Up**
+**Setup**

 To use `DOTweenPlay`: `Tools` - `Demigaint` - `DOTween Utility Panel`, click `Create ASMDEF`

 ### `Button` ###

 Draw a button for a function.

-Compared to `NaughtyAttributes`, this does not allow to specific for editing and playing mode.
-It also does not handle an `IEnumerator` function, it just `Invoke` the target function.
+If the method have arguments (required or optional), it'll draw inputs for these arguments.

 *   `string buttonLabel = null` the button label.
 If null, it'll use the function name.